Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 Radio Control

 At its heart the Mini is a compact, standalone radio controller that you can put anywhere on your operating desk.
 It’s especially handy if your radio is not located directly in front of you.
-In my shack the keyboard and monitor get that sweet spot and there’s no room for a radio on my desk.
-So I put the Mini next to my key and keyboard and locate my radios on shelves, other tables, or the floor (sorry Flex, but you have no knobs!)
+In my shack the keyboard and monitors get that sweet spot and there’s no room for a radio on my desk.
+I put the Mini next to my key and keyboard and locate my radios on shelves, other tables, or the floor (sorry Flex, but you have no knobs!)

 The three major manufactures, Icom, Kenwood, and Yaesu developed their own CAT control protocols.
 Not to be out done, in the early years Yaesu modified their protocol for almost every new model.
 They finally settled on a modified version of the Kenwood protocol for their FTdx line (thank you!).
 Other manufactures adopted either the Icom or Kenwood protocols for their radios.
 The Mini supports most versions of the ‘big three’ protocols.
 It also supports the Icom PCR1000 wideband receiver.